jamesronan/SpinalTapCodeMosh/README.md

 Yet another code-pastebin app; Powered by Dancer using the power of Backbone for the UI.

-Still has some bugs and missing features I want to add, but it's currently a working RC that I'll use and see what really needs fixing / adding.
+The app has been used in anger for a fair while now, and seems to work well.
+With the additional features I've added, I'm happy to call it at a working release stage: v1.0.

+There are a couple of features that it could do with, which you can see under the issues section.
+I'll look into those in due course.
+Feel free to raise issues for problems you find / features you'd like (PR's are even nicer!)

-This has no affiliation with the band or any orthopedic procedures.
-Is so named due to the components that power it, and it's intended use.
+This application has no affiliation with the band or any orthopedic procedures.
+It is so named due to the components that power it, and it's intended use :).

 Prereqs
 -------